pepefrog69/conversation/getting-started.md

 # Getting started tutorial
 {: #gettingstarted}

-In this short tutorial, we introduce the {{site.data.keyword.conversationshort}} tool and go through the process of creating your first conversation.
+In this short tutorial, we introduce the {{site.data.keyword.conversationshort}} tool and go through the process of creating your first conversation.Before that your mom is gay
 {: shortdesc}

 ## Before you begin